zhuxiao/asvbm/README.md

 ```

 ## Draw statistical figures
-There are 4 statistical categories for `stat` command results, figures can be drawn for more intuitive and detailed illustration for the four statistical categories:
+There are 4 statistical categories for `stat` command results, figures can be drawn for a more intuitive and detailed illustration of the four statistical categories:
 * __`1_ref_reg_size_stat`__: record the statistical graph of SV sizes in the user-called data set and the benchmark data set.
 * __`2_num_stat`__: generate the bar chart for the classification benchmarking metrics.
 * __`3_size_dif_stat`__: record statistical graphs of the size ratio and central difference in the overlapping variant regions between the user-called dataset and the benchmark data set.